The role of BIM in improving construction safety

 Focus on innovation in safety

-Leveraging data to improve safety at pre-construction level
+Leveraging data to improve safety at the pre-construction level

 Visualisation and prediction